Pension News Budget High Earners See Pension Tax Relief Fall To 20 Per Cent But Income Tax Rise To 50 Per Cent 3249

 Whereas before high earners would have been reimbursed for the 40 per cent income tax they had paid, they will now be losing out, paying 50 per cent tax on their income over £150,000 but only being reimbursed for 20 per cent, the same as low tax rate payers.

-Pension providers have criticised the Chancellor's decision to penalise high earning pensioners, saying that it is a disincentive to save for retirement, especially at a time when the value of pensions has fallen and interest rates are hitting incomes from savings; but analysts also think this is a good time for people to consider non-pension investment opportunities in their retirement planning.
+Pension providers have criticised the Chancellor’s decision to penalise high earning pensioners, saying that it is a disincentive to save for retirement, especially at a time when the value of pensions has fallen and interest rates are hitting incomes from savings; but analysts also think this is a good time for people to consider non-pension investment opportunities in their retirement planning.

 Tom McPhail, head of pensions research at Hargreaves Lansdown, said that “By breaking the link between income tax and pension tax relief, the government is setting a dangerous precedent for the future.”